Angular2Guy/Angular2AndJavaEE/README.md

-Carrental: Example Using Angular2 with Angular Cli and Java EE 6 Deployed as an EAR
+Carrental: Example Using Angular with Angular Cli and Java EE 6 Deployed as an EAR
 ==============================================================================================
 Author: Sven Loesekann

-Technologies: EAR, Rest, Angular 2, Angular Cli
+Technologies: EAR, Rest, Angular, Angular Cli

 Summary: Example Project for the integration of Maven, Angular, Java EE 6